EnArvy/Discord-Gemini-Chatbot/Readme.md

 Change AI generation parameters using the variables text_generation_config and image_generation_config

+## Misc

 Error logs are stored in the errors.log file created at runtime.

+Chat data is stored between bot runs using shelve.